Morse-codedecipher/Life-Science-Notes-/README.md

 Osmosis
 Net movement of water from a region of higher water potential to a region of lower water potential across a partially permeable membrane

                               Animal cells
-Hypotonic ; Water flows in, lysis
-Isotonic ;	No net movement of water, remains the same Hypertonic; 	The cell becomes flaccid, water flows out
+Hypotonic ;                 Water flows in, lysis Isotonic ;	      No net movement of water, remains the same Hypertonic; 	     The cell becomes flaccid, water flows out

                                Plant calls
-Hypotonic: waterflows in ; turgid
-Isotonic;nonet movement of water; remains the same Hypertonic;waterflows in ;playmolysis
+Hypotonic:                waterflows in ; turgid Isotonic;         no net movement of water; remains the same Hypertonic;             water flows in ;plasmolysis